craic/pi_power/README.md

 1. Do not make the raspi-config change
-2. Place a 100uF 10V electrolytic capacitor in parallel to the 100K resistor, as shown in this schematicc.
+2. Place a 100uF 10V electrolytic capacitor in parallel to the 100K resistor, as shown in this schematic.

 *to be added*